Sentinel values

 an otherwise unused or unlikely integer value as a sentinel value, such as 0

-value really is not possible to produce, as with the gcd algorithm above, the
+value really is not possible to produce, as with the GCD algorithm below, the

 the compiler optimizes the representation to make use of the unused value (in